Walmart tests using store staff for last-mile deliveries

 In the past, Walmart tested last-mile delivery via partners, like Uber, Lyft, and Deliv.
 Jariwala confirms that Uber is still being tested in Phoenix, but tests with Lyft and Deliv have wrapped.

-Though only live for a month, Walmart found it could manage next-day deliveries through its crowdsourced delivery service, it said.
+Though only live for a month, Walmart found it could manage next-day deliveries through this delivery service, it said.
 But the delivery process is invisible to consumers – they’re not being promised anything beyond 2-day delivery, nor do they have to make special selections at checkout, or pay additional fees.

-The launch of crowdsourced delivery is one of several changes Walmart has made recently to address Amazon’s threat.
+The launch of store associate-powered delivery is one of several changes Walmart has made recently to address Amazon’s threat.
 This year, for instance, it lowered the prices on a million online-only items if customers choose store pickup and launched free 2-day shipping without a membership.
 And it has been steadily expanding its online grocery business with curbside pickup, as well.

-The retailer has not said when it expands to end the current test and make the new crowdsourced delivery program more broadly available.
+The retailer has not said when it expands to end the current test and make the new delivery program more broadly available.

 0